Skip to content

 Time Delay using Counter

 A counter can be used to provide the time delay.
 According to this technique, a counter is initialized with the desired value and decremented by one.
 This looping operation continues till the count value reaches zero.
 Since the execution times of the instructions used in a counting are known, the initial value of the counter can be determined.
 The counter can be designed by using a register (8-bit counter) or a register pair (16-bit counter).
-The figure below shows the flow chart for time delay using a counter.
+Figure 1 shows the flow chart for time delay using a counter.

 Flowchart for time delay using counter

-Flowchart for time delay using a counter
+Figure 1: Flowchart for time delay using a counter

 Using One Register (8-bit counter)